RagingRectangle/MadGruber/README.md

 - **logcatDeleteSeconds:** How long to wait until logcats are deleted (Set to 0 to never delete).
 - **reverseLogcat:** Reverse logcat output so the most recent entry is on top (true/false).
 - **screenshotDeleteSeconds:** How long to wait until screenshots are deleted (Set to 0 to never delete).
 - **powerCycleType:** Set to "deviceControl" if using deviceControl to power cycle your devices.
-Adds cycle option to dropdown control list.
-(Will be adding an option for RaspberryRelay whenever I get around to updating it).
+Set to "raspberry" if using RaspberryRelay.

 Stats:
 - [Install info](https://github.com/dkmur/Stats)